Alejogb1/job-board/blog-data/how-do-i-configure-silverstripes-email-sending-using-symfony-mailer.md

 id: "how-do-i-configure-silverstripes-email-sending-using-symfony-mailer"
 ---

-Okay, let's tackle this.
-I recall a particularly sticky situation back in '19, when we were migrating a sizable SilverStripe platform to a containerized environment.
+,  I recall a particularly sticky situation back in '19, when we were migrating a sizable SilverStripe platform to a containerized environment.
 The default email configuration was… let's just say it wasn't scaling with the new infrastructure.
 We ended up ditching the built-in `Email` class entirely and going full Symfony Mailer.
 It was a bit involved, but absolutely worth it.
 Let's walk through how you can configure SilverStripe to leverage Symfony Mailer.

 The key here is understanding that SilverStripe's `Email` class is essentially an abstraction.
 To replace it, we need to essentially bypass that abstraction and inject Symfony Mailer services directly.
 It’s a shift from relying on SilverStripe’s internal mechanisms to a more direct integration with a more robust email library.
 This gives us much more control and flexibility, particularly around features like transport strategies, templating, and more complex email composition.